Kotlin/kotlinx.coroutines/coroutines-guide.md

 suspending function that was invoked.
 Unconfined dispatcher is appropriate when coroutine does not consume CPU time nor updates any shared data (like UI) that is confined to a specific thread.

-On the other side, [context][CoroutineScope.context] property that is available inside the block of any coroutine via [CoroutineScope] interface, is a reference to a context of this particular coroutine.
+On the other side, [coroutineContext][CoroutineScope.coroutineContext] property that is available inside the block of any coroutine via [CoroutineScope] interface, is a reference to a context of this particular coroutine.
 This way, a parent context can be inherited.
 The default context of [runBlocking], in particular, is confined to be invoker thread, so inheriting it has the effect of confining execution to